Wesongaj/WQU-Capstone-Project-Group-19/README.md

 #### Overview

-In this project I used machine learning methods to capture the high-frequency limit order book dynamics and simple trading strategy to get the P&L outcomes.
+In this project I used machine learning methods to capture the high-frequency limit order book dynamics and simple trading strategy to study and analyse the benefits of co-location/Proximity hosting to Matching Engines on HFT.

 * Feature Extractor

+  * Volatility

   * Auto-Correlation

     <img src="./Graphs/79790109-ea9e7980-8353-11ea-97a7-57fd01e1f31c.png" width="650">